 The Romaleos 3s have a newly designed base, which has a honeycomb-esque structure.
 Nike created this to limit the amount of material used, while keeping the heel stable and strong.
 This in return has made the shoe lighter, but just as strong as the previous Romaleos 2 model.
 When you flip the shoe over you can see a cool aesthetic feature Nike added, which is the shoe’s color scheme visibility through the honeycomb structure.

 TPU heels have become somewhat of a standard for lifting shoes, as they’re a sturdy and durable material.
-Also, these heels limit heel slide, while still allowing a lifter to feel the ground beneath them.
 One potential issue lifters may run into with this heel is if they’re not fans of the TPU material.
 For Olympic lifters who want an old school wood or stacked leather heel to feel the platform better, then this shoe won’t be your best fit.

 Upper Shoe Material